 See the Load index chart.

-Check out other charts: Tire size chart, Tire conversion chart.
+Check out other charts: Tire size chart, Tire conversion chart, Rim width range and tire measuring rim width for a tire size chart, Tire size for a rim width chart.